shashwatanand29/IR-Remote-Controlled-Fan/README.md

 ## ⚙️ Features

 - **IR Remote Operation**: Control the fan wirelessly using common IR remotes (e.g., TV remotes).
-- **Pulse Decoding with ICs**: CD4017 Decade Counter + 555 Timer used for decoding IR pulses.
+- **Pulse Decoding with ICs**: CD4017 Decade Counter used for decoding IR pulses.
 - **Relay-Based Control**: Safe switching of the fan circuit using a relay and BC547 transistor.
+- **LM7805 Voltage Regulator IC is used to drive all the function components like CD4017, BC547, etc.
 - **Compact Build**: Power-efficient and suitable for small-scale automation setups.

 ---